 The BankAmericard Travel Rewards card may be a better choice for your everyday spending.
 With this card you’ll earn 20,000 miles ($200 towards travel) when you complete the minimum spending.
 And you’ll get 1.5 points (1.5% cash back towards travel) on all purchases, instead of 2% cash back on dining only.

-With the Discover it Miles card, you’ll earn an 1.5X miles on all purchases within the 1st 12 months of opening your account.
-At the end of your 1st 12 billing cycles, Discover will double your miles.
+With the Discover it Miles, you’ll earn an 1.5X miles on all purchases within the 1st 12 months of opening your account.
+At the end of your 1st 12 billing cycles, Discover will match your miles.
 So you’ll get effectively 3% back.

-With the Discover it card, you earn 1% cash back on all purchases.
+With the Discover it Miles card, you earn 1% cash back on all purchases.
 And 5% cash back (on up to $1,500 in spending) in rotating categories during the 1st 12 months.
-For new Discover it cardholders, Discover will double your cash back after your 1st 12 billing cycles.
+For new Discover it Miles cardholders, Discover will match your cash back after your 1st 12 billing cycles.